Data¶

 }

-Any system can query an ItemIdentifier's database using its own keys - the inventory reads maxQuantity, an object pool reads prefab, the UI reads icon - without coupling to each other.
+Any system can query an Item's data storage using its own keys - the inventory reads maxQuantity, an object pool reads prefab, the UI reads icon - without coupling to each other.

 Hosting an Inventory¶